RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 the latest Docker Compose version installed.
 Some instructions are provided on the matter in the article [[Setup a base server]].

+You should also have at least a DNS hostname and a DNS name for receiving emails.
+Some instructions are provided on the matter in the article [[DNS setup]].

 Mailu will store all of its persistent data in a path of your choice (``/mailu`` by default) simply create the directory and move there: